trioderegion/warpgate/README.md

 ## Special Thanks
 * siliconsaint for the inspiration to turn a set of absurd macros into something usable and constantly pushing the envelope.
 * LorduFreeman for the pre and post callbacks and immediately using it for beautiful things.
-* Wasp for pushing me to make Crosshairs more full featured
+* Wasp for pushing me to make Crosshairs more full featured.
+* Arbron for the initial v9+v10 conversion updates.
+* Mr. Vaux for stretching warpgate's malleability to its limit.